sureshsajja/sureshsajja.github.io/_posts/2016-09-21-two-way-ssl-authentication.markdown

 Assuming that our service is ready to accept client requests over SSL.
 It has been discussed [here](http://coderevisited.com/configure-ssl-on-apache/)

-We will see how to generate how to create client certificate and configure server to accept requests based on client authetication.
+We will see how to create client certificate and configure server to accept requests based on client authetication.

 ### Creating client certificate